 - Osborne Look out is where most of the portrait shoots are held.
 There isn’t much parking but it is the only parking that Glamis offers to its guests.
 The views from wherever you set up are one in a million and you can get insane shots seriously every single place that you shoot from.

 - Definitely take your shoes off, we did a full shootout at Glamis and honestly it was a lot easier to walk around when we all had our shoes off.

 - Account in for some of the walk time between dune to dune.
 It is pretty far after you really clock it out.

 - Watch out for is the ATVS, Dirt bikes & UTVs that are hauling over those sand dunes.
 Definitely something that you do not want to get hit over.

 - The dunes are pretty windy.
 So if you are conducting a photoshoot definitely get a flowy dress or something that is going to flow in the wind nicely.

 - All in all, enjoy Glamis… it is definitely one of those locations to put on your bucket list!

 You can reach her at Miranda Madison Events

-and I want to be your Elopement or Intimate Wedding Photographer!
+and I want to be your Elopement or Wedding Photographer!

-I wholeheartedly believe that elopements and intimate weddings are the best way for couples wanting more freedom and spontaneity for their wedding day.
 I love helping couples visualize and craft an experience that feels true to you.
-The way your marriage begins matters.
+The way your marriage begins matters, and I would love to help you tell your story.
 Set your marriage up for success by allowing yourself to get married your way!